Olical/sentinel/README.md

 The processors object is a list of key value pairs containing the name of the processor and a small bash script to run your script to.
 You can utilise any passed values in a file object by simply wrapping the name of the value in double curly braces (`{{value name}}`).
 So you can use the path value as an input and output as the destination.

-If you wanted to, you could copy this (less the files array) into `~/.sentinel.json` and have the JSHint processor avaliable in every project.
+If you wanted to, you could copy this (less the files array) into `~/.sentinel.json` and have the JSHint processor available in every project.

 ## Running Sentinel